Restrict access to uploaded files

 • MySQL

-• Or trigger custom workflows with:
+• Or trigger custom workflows via:

 • Zapier / Make (webhook-based)

-• REST API (Integromat, Retool, Pabbly)
+• REST API (for Retool, Pabbly, or custom services)

 • Google Sheets automations

-๐ŸŒ Explore all options: CSVBox Integrations
+Explore connectors: CSVBox Integrations

 4. Enforce Strong Upload Security

-• Always serve your app over HTTPS
+• Always serve your app and embed over HTTPS.

 5. Automate Notifications and Post-Processing

-After a file is uploaded:
+After a file is uploaded and validated:

 Common CSV Upload Mistakes (and How to Avoid Them)